 This peak is not in the book.

-Peak 7140 sits south of Pocatello in the Bannock Mountain range, barely 1 mile (slightly) southwest of Rock Knoll.
-There a few ways to climb obscure Peak 7140, but one of those is not from the west, which is Shoshone-Bannock Reservation land.
+Peak 7140 sits south of Pocatello in the Bannock Range, barely a mile southwest of Rock Knoll.
+There a few ways to climb obscure Peak 7140, but one of those is not from the west which is Shoshone-Bannock Reservation land.
+USGS Michaud Creek

-Peak 7140 can be obtained by extending your climb of Rock Knoll, via the Gibson Jack trail approach, in a long day hike.
-You would encounter some steep bushwhacking and elevation lost on the west side of Rock Knoll doing so.
-Crossing Midnight Creek also might be challenging in early season, especially after heavy snow seasons.
+Peak 7140 can be reached by extending your climb of Rock Knoll via the Gibson Jack Trail approach in a long day hike.
+You will encounter some steep bushwhacking and elevation loss on the west side of Rock Knoll in doing so.
+Crossing Midnight Creek might be challenging in early season especially after a snowy Winter.

 The peak also can be accessed from the north and east (according to a map) via jeep trails.
 We approached from the north and used Lower and Upper Kinport jeep roads.

 In spite of using the north approach, we can’t in good conscience recommend using Upper Kinport Road.
-Signs require a high clearance 4WD, and because of the depth of ruts that get worse each year, a very high clearance 4WD vehicle with a short wheel base or ATV/UTV is really what is necessary.
+Signs require a high-clearance 4WD, and because of the depth of ruts that get worse each year, a very high-clearance 4WD vehicle with a short wheel base or ATV/UTV is really what is necessary.
 The drive is still unnerving in a few spots.
-Additionally, if you do take a vehicle, plan to totally trash its paint, as there are aspen and thick brush along many sections of the road that will scratch the heck out of your vehicle.
+Additionally, if you do take a vehicle, plan to totally trash its paint, as there are aspens and thick brush along many sections of the road that will scratch the heck out of your vehicle.